-- 1. School teaching staff, including members on leave, will be invited to a special meeting held with the school principal before May 15th to discuss the surplus situation. - 2.
-The teachers to be retained on staff shall be those who have the greatest seniority provided they have the qualifications necessary for the positions available. - a.
-The necessary staff reductions may be brought about internally by teachers who voluntarily indicate: - Planned retirement - Leaves of absence - Part-time employment - Voluntary transfer (posting process) - Shared assignments - b.
-If internal solutions cannot be found, teachers may elect to volunteer to be declared surplus.
-In cases in which the number of teachers electing to volunteer to be declared surplus exceeds the number of positions declared surplus at a school, the volunteer teacher(s) with the greatest seniority shall be considered as surplus. - c.
-If internal solutions and volunteer teachers are not sufficient, teachers who have least district seniority will have their names forwarded to the Superintendent or designate to be considered as surplus.

-3. Teachers declared surplus by the employer, will apply to posted vacancies and be placed according to procedures in E.21.
+- 1. School teaching staff, including members on leave, will be invited to a special meeting held with the school principal before May 15th to discuss the surplus situation for the following school year.
+When a surplus situation exists in the fall, this special meeting will take place prior to September 30th. - 2.
+The teachers to be retained on staff shall be those who have the greatest seniority provided they have the qualifications necessary for the positions available. - The necessary staff reductions may be brought about internally by teachers who a. voluntarily indicate: - Planned retirement - Leaves of absence - Part-time employment - Voluntary transfer (posting process) - Shared assignments - If internal solutions cannot be found, teachers may elect to volunteer to be b. declared surplus.
+In cases in which the number of teachers electing to volunteer to be declared surplus exceeds the number of positions declared surplus at a school, the volunteer teacher(s) with the greatest seniority shall be considered as surplus. - If internal solutions and volunteer teachers are not sufficient, teachers who have C. least district seniority will have their names forwarded to the Superintendent or designate to be considered as surplus. - 3.
+Teachers declared surplus by the employer, will apply to posted vacancies and be placed according to procedures in E.21. - To create vacancies for teachers declared surplus, the employer will lay off teachers in 4. accordance with Article C.20.

-- 4. To create vacancies for teachers declared surplus, the employer will lay off teachers in accordance with Article C.20. - 5.
-Should a teacher declared surplus by the employer fail to secure a position by the start of the school year the district will reserve the right to place the teacher, after meeting to discuss the nature and reasons for the placement, in any vacancies the teacher is qualified to teach with equivalent or greater FTE.
+- 5. Should a teacher declared surplus by the employer fail to secure a position by the start of the school year the district will reserve the right to place the teacher, after meeting to discuss the nature and reasons for the placement, in any vacancies the teacher is qualified to teach with equivalent or greater FTE.
 This may include an employer initiated transfer according to E.25. - 6.
 Teachers declared surplus shall be given first right of refusal to return to their previous position if it is reinstated within one full school year. - 7.
 If an employee is required to assume teaching responsibilities that are significantly different than their present position, the local will be informed and the teacher may request to consult with the principal regarding a support plan for their new position. - 8.
 Teachers will not be declared surplus by the employer for arbitrary or capricious reasons.